ablackwellb/andean-heritage-network/README.md

 ## Algorithmic Ingestion & Fractional Data Auditing

-To confirm that this zero-count represents an authentic historical erasure rather than an institutional cataloging oversight, the pipeline executes a multi-stage validation check over the full Met dataset:
+To test whether this zero-count reflects a simple cataloging miss, a keyword limitation, or a broader institutional absence, the pipeline executes a multi-stage validation check over the full Met dataset.
+The result does not prove the cause of the omission; it establishes the shape and consistency of the absence within this repository snapshot.

 | Audit Phase | Strategy Type | Target Filter Parameters & Regex | Scope Evaluated | Outcome & Metric Verified |
 | :--- | :--- | :--- | :--- | :--- |